 • ACTIVITY LEVEL Sedentary middle-aged adults can probably get by with the RDA of .36 grams of protein per pound of bodyweight.
 But the more active you are, the more protein you’ll need just to maintain your muscle mass, and bodybuilders will need even more to make gains.

 • STRESS LEVEL Both physical and mental stress kills gains.
-It elevates cortisol levels, which reduces muscle protein synthesis and increases gluconeogenesis (conversion of protein to glucose).
+Stress elevates cortisol levels, which reduces muscle protein synthesis and increases gluconeogenesis (conversion of protein to glucose).

 • DIGESTION No two bodies are the same, and that includes digestive systems.
 Surface area, enzymes, organ efficiency, and a great many ailments, from Crohn’s disease to the common cold, are just some of the factors that determine your speed of digestion and absorption.

-• MEAL COMPONENTS If it had a clear path, that 100 g. whey isolate and water shake Coleman drank was absorbed by his small intestine within 90 minutes.
+• MEAL COMPONENTS If it had a clear path, that 100 g. whey isolate and water shake Ronnie Coleman drank was absorbed by his small intestine within 90 minutes.
 But those two chicken breasts combined with BBQ sauce and baked potato took much longer, six to eight hours.
 And if he’d mixed the whey with milk, the casein in the latter could’ve slowed its digestion down to seven hours.
 We could go on and on into how different nutrients digest at different speeds and how all of this can slow protein utilization—not to mention the foods that are already in your gut breaking down when you eat the next steak or drink the next shake.
 Just know it’s more complicated than any one-size-fits-all formula.

 PROTEIN DIGESTION AND ABSORPTION

 Still, we want a formula.
 Or we at least want to know if there’s some approximate number to shoot for.
-A review of the relevant studies, entitled “How much protein can the body use in a single meal for muscle-building?” tried to provide an answer.
-The researchers point out the problem of different proteins in combinations with different macronutrients being absorbed at different rates.
+A review of the relevant studies, entitled “How Much Protein Can the Body Use in a Single Meal for Muscle-building?” sought an answer.
+The authors of that study review point out the problem of different proteins in combinations with different macronutrients being absorbed at different rates.